Asturleonese language: Diglossia

-For a long time, during the 12th, 13th, and 14th centuries, Latin and Asturleonese (during its Old Leonese form) co-existed within a diglossic relationship.
-During this time, Asturleonese was used in official documents and held a high legal status, a status that would drastically change within the following centuries.
-In the period of time between the fifteenth to eighteenth centuries, many linguistic dialects were marginalized within the Iberian Peninsula as well as other parts of Europe.
-Because of this, many linguistic dialects and minorities were marginalized, making it difficult for some languages, such as Asturleonese, to survive, and resulted in the fragmentation of others.
+In the 12th, 13th, and 14th centuries, Latin and Asturleonese (in its Old Leonese form) co-existed within a diglossic relationship.
+At that time, Asturleonese was used in official documents and held a high legal status, a status that would drastically change within the following centuries.
+In the period of time between the fifteenth and eighteenth centuries, most local dialects were marginalized within the Iberian Peninsula as well as other parts of Europe, making it difficult for some languages, such as Asturleonese, to survive, and resulting in the fragmentation of other linguistic varieties.

-During the nineteenth century, the Asturian territories were included as part of the Spanish circle.
-During this time, Spanish thrived as a language of prestige and culture, which led to its progressively replacing Asturleonese in these areas, as well as with Galician in neighboring Galicia, leaving it to mainly oral usage.
+In the nineteenth century, Spanish thrived as a language of prestige and culture, which led to it progressively replacing Asturleonese, as well as Galician in neighboring Galicia, with those languages mostly relegated to oral usage.
 Consequently, there existed, and still exists, a distinct divide between the spoken languages of Spanish and Asturian and the written ones.

-This being said, diglossia exists today within the region of Asturias.
+Diglossia still exists today in Asturias.
 While Spanish is the official language, being used in the government and political spheres, the Asturian language survives as the language mainly used in informal and casual conversation in many rural areas within this community.
 Additionally, the language is often offered as an elective subject in schools throughout the linguistic region.